 I’ve been aware of DMT for some time, but was never interested in it enough to read about people’s experiences.
 Besides, I’ve always been the kind of drug user who likes to go into the experience with no preconceptions of its effects – a factor that turned out to be important with regard to DMT.

-Other than doing research to ensure it wouldn’t kill me or make me [more] insane, Mr. Rogan’s experience was the only one I heard prior to mine, and he’s known to exaggerate.
+Other than doing research to ensure it wouldn’t kill me or make me [more] insane, Mr. Rogan’s experience was the only one I heard prior to mine.
 Upon listening to the above YouTube video, I made the decision that if I ever had the opportunity to do DMT – in a safe, friendly environment of course – I would jump at the chance.

 That chance presented itself about a month ago.
 Two of my close friends joined me.
 We decided to do it one after another as the effects, while extremely intense, only last about 15-20 minutes.
 I went third.

 The friend who provided the DMT, whom I’ll refer to as Alec, said he was giving us each a heavy dose.
 Unaware of what constituted a normal dose, I didn’t think much when I saw he was weighing them out to ‘0.05’ grams.
 I figured that by “heavy dose” he meant a few extra milligrams.
 In fact, each hit was about twice the amount users typically smoke to reach DMT’s full effects.

 DMT synthesized for recreational use typically (or perhaps exclusively for all I know) comes in one of two forms: a white crystalline powder or a fine yellowish-white powder.
 I don’t know anything about how either are synthesized, or even if one is more effective.
 All I know is Alec had both forms, and mixed them together before divvying it all up three ways.